Community Development, BA

 - a professional pathway for graduates looking to motivate investment and affect change in local and global communities

 Curriculum & Requirements

 The community development curriculum provides an introduction to the history, theories, methods, and approaches to community development; critical inquiry knowledge and skills applicable to innovation and community problem solving; communication and interpersonal skills to work with communities and mastery through field-experience and project-based learning.
-The curriculum is divided into two components, core knowledge and skills (15 credits) and an area of concentration (15 credits).
-Students may select the community health or economic development concentration.
-To receive your BA, you must complete CPCS core coursework along with the following university and major requirements.

 - 120 total academic credits, at least 30 earned at UMass Boston